Yokohama: Great Kantō earthquake and World War II (1923–1945)

 Much of Yokohama was destroyed on September 1, 1923, by the Great Kantō earthquake.
 The Yokohama police reported casualties at 30,771 dead and 47,908 injured, out of a pre-earthquake population of 434,170.
-Fuelled by rumors of rebellion and sabotage, vigilante mobs thereupon murdered many Koreans in the Kojiki-yato slum.
+Fuelled by rumors of rebellion and sabotage, vigilante mobs thereupon murdered many Koreans in the Kojiki-yato slum is what is called the Kantō Massacre.
 Many people believed that Koreans used black magic to cause the earthquake.
 Martial law was in place until November 19, 1923.
 Rubble from the quake was used to reclaim land for parks, the most famous being the Yamashita Park on the waterfront which opened in 1930.

 Yokohama was rebuilt, only to be destroyed again by U.S. air raids during World War II.
 The first bombing was in the April 18, 1942 Doolittle Raid.
 An estimated 7,000–8,000 people were killed in a single morning on May 29, 1945, in what is now known as the Great Yokohama Air Raid, when B-29s firebombed the city and in just one hour and nine minutes, reducing 42% of it to rubble.

 Postwar growth and development

 Shipyards, wharves, railyards, and warehouses in the dockland area were redeveloped into Minato Mirai 21.

 During the American occupation, Yokohama was a major transshipment base for American supplies and personnel, especially during the Korean War.
 After the occupation, most local U.S. naval activity moved from Yokohama to an American base in nearby Yokosuka.

-Four years after the Treaty of San Francisco signed, the city was designated by government ordinance on September 1, 1956.
+Four years after the Treaty of San Francisco was signed, the city was designated by government ordinance on September 1, 1956.
 The city's tram and trolleybus system was abolished in 1972, the same year as the opening of the first line of Yokohama Municipal Subway.
 Construction of Minato Mirai 21 ("Port Future 21"), a major urban development project on reclaimed land started in 1983, nicknamed the "Philadelphia and Boston of the Orient" was compared to Center City, Philadelphia and Downtown Boston located in the East Coast of the United States.
 Minato Mirai 21 hosted the Yokohama Exotic Showcase in 1989, which saw the first public operation of maglev trains in Japan and the opening of Cosmo Clock 21, then the tallest Ferris wheel in the world.
 The 860 m Yokohama Bay Bridge opened in the same year.
 In 1993, Minato Mirai 21 saw the opening of the Yokohama Landmark Tower, the second-tallest building in Japan.

 The 2002 FIFA World Cup final was held in June at the International Stadium Yokohama.
 In 2009, the city marked the 150th anniversary of the opening of the port and the 120th anniversary of the commencement of the City Administration.
 An early part in the commemoration project incorporated the Fourth Tokyo International Conference on African Development (TICAD IV), which was held in Yokohama in May 2008.
 In November 2010, Yokohama hosted the Asia-Pacific Economic Cooperation (APEC) meeting.